sungch/wic/README.md

 ------
 DEBUG:
 mvn clean install spring-boot:run -Dspring-boot.run.jvmArguments="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005"

 ------
 INFO
 ------

+Spring-boot app, ExceptionMapper with @Provider seems more work than spring's way like @ControllerAdvice and @ResponseBody.

 When POSTing, ID must be 0.
 It cannot be empty or NULL.
 PUT POST adds an empty entry even though payload is not valid.
 @Past and @Future -> Are they work with LONG or must it be Date field?